cryptomegabyte/ali-kayani-opensource/README.md

 ## [challenges](python/challenges/)/

 This is a place where I solve different python coding challenges.
-It's a place I can solidify my knowledge of python while solving interesting problems
+It's a place I can solidify my knowledge of python while solving interesting problems.
 # Software/
 ## [tsm](software/tsm/)/